convict-git/algorithms-alive/README.md

     libraries can be used as a black box from pygame.

- - Use a build system, proper open-source hygienes such as good variable naming, informative but small commits, code reviews and use of issue tracker.
+ - Use a build system, proper open-source hygienes such as good variable naming, adding proper comments, right amount of spaces and indents, informative but small commits, code reviews and use of issue tracker.
 Have a design documenation ready before the implementation and get the design reviewed by the collaborators.

-- If you are interesting in contributing, mail to `official.mr.convict [at] gmail [dot] com`
+- If you are interested in contributing, mail to `official.mr.convict [at] gmail [dot] com`